as595/WarCraft-ShortestPath/README.md

 #### Training details

 Models are trained on 10k input images of each type and tested on a reserved test set of 1k images.
-Training parameters are as described in [Vlastelica, Marin, et al.](https://arxiv.org/abs/1912.02175) and can be found in the `baseline.cfg` file.
+Training parameters are as described in [Vlastelica, Marin, et al.](https://arxiv.org/abs/1912.02175) and can be found in the `baseline.cfg` file. *z*-score normalisation is applied to all inputs using the mean and standard deviation of the 10k training images, values for these parameters can be found in the `baseline.cfg` file.

 ---
 ### Combinatorial Model